So what’s coaching?

 What certifications are you getting?

 Coaching is a funny field, because there are no regulations around what it takes to coach.
 There are a few organizations, though, that have high-level certifications which help ensure quality.
 The International Coaching Federation is considered the gold standard for coaches in general.
-Currently I’m enrolled in an ICF-accredited program, will be CCA-certified around August, and I'm planning to apply for my ICF certification this fall; the application requires 100 hours of coaching experience in addition to training hours, which is why I’m starting to take clients now.
+I've completed coach training in an ICF-accredited program life-coaching program, and have received my CCA certification.
 For ADHD Coaching, the Professional Association of ADHD Coaches is the certification body.
-I’m also currently enrolled in a PAAC-accredited ADHD-specific coaching program, and when I finish with those classes next year, I’ll be applying for certification in that as well.
-I’m taking these courses seriously, as well as (obsessively) learning everything I can about coaching, ADHD, and related areas of study.
+I’ve received my training from a PAAC-accredited ADHD-specific coaching program (MentorCoach).
+Now I'm working with clients, completing regular coach-learning opportunities, and (obsessively) learning everything I can about coaching, ADHD, and related areas of study.